-Our take: it is entirely possible to build muscle on a Vegan diet, but the bodybuilding buzz is hype.
+Our take: of course, it is entirely possible to build muscle on a Vegan diet, but as I explain below, the bodybuilding buzz is largely hype.

-Nevertheless, documentaries like What the Health really push the idea that you can go Vegan and get ripped, even going so far as to suggest that it’s the best way to build muscle by featuring a roster of Vegan athlete converts (many of whom would be strong no matter what they ate).
-And while I don’t dispute that there are some really big Vegans, this latest “Vegans are muscle men and women” campaign is misleading for the majority of people consuming the content.
+Nevertheless, documentaries like The Game Changers really push the idea that you can go Vegan and get ripped, even going so far as to suggest that it’s the best way to build muscle by featuring a roster of Vegan athlete converts (many of whom would be strong no matter what they ate).
+And while I don’t dispute that there are some really shredded Vegans, this latest “Vegans are muscle men and women” campaign is misleading for the majority of people consuming the content.

 In fact, one of the primary reasons a plant based diet is healthy (it keeps IGF-1 levels in check), is the same reason it’s harder to gain huge amounts of muscle as a Vegan.

 To understand why Vegans will usually have a harder time gaining muscle, I will rely heavily on the research of Dr. Valter Longo, head of longevity at USC, and creator of the Fasting Mimicking Diet, a popular new approach to fasting that many in health and wellness circles are raving about.

 For those playing along at home, Dr. Longo’s paper titled Protein and Amino Acid Restriction, Aging and Disease; from yeast to humans is worth a read.

 Dr. Longo is mostly Vegan.
 He advocates for a plant based diet plus fish, and the addition of goat and sheep dairy and additional animal protein after age 65 when our IGF-1 levels are the lowest.